Lesson 1.4: Disambiguating Parses

 the meaning of this grammar.
 Each syntax priority

-sentence defines a
+sentence defines a priority

-priority relation where >
+relation where >

 separates different priority groups.
-Each priority
+Each priority group is

-In the same way, a syntax left
+In the same way, sentences syntax left

 , syntax right